Sorting algorithm: Quicksort

 Quicksort is a divide-and-conquer algorithm which relies on a partition operation: to partition an array, an element called a pivot is selected.
 All elements smaller than the pivot are moved before it and all greater elements are moved after it.
 This can be done efficiently in linear time and in-place.
 The lesser and greater sublists are then recursively sorted.
-This yields average time complexity of O(n log n), with low overhead, and thus this is a popular algorithm.
-Efficient implementations of quicksort (with in-place partitioning) are typically unstable sorts and somewhat complex, but are among the fastest sorting algorithms in practice.
+This yields an average time complexity of O(n log n), with low overhead, and thus this is a popular algorithm.
+Efficient implementations of quicksort (with in-place partitioning) are typically unstable sorts and somewhat complex but are among the fastest sorting algorithms in practice.
 Together with its modest O(log n) space usage, quicksort is one of the most popular sorting algorithms and is available in many standard programming libraries.

 The important caveat about quicksort is that its worst-case performance is O(n2); while this is rare, in naive implementations (choosing the first or last element as pivot) this occurs for sorted data, which is a common case.
 The most complex issue in quicksort is thus choosing a good pivot element, as consistently poor choices of pivots can result in drastically slower O(n2) performance, but good choice of pivots yields O(n log n) performance, which is asymptotically optimal.
 For example, if at each step the median is chosen as the pivot then the algorithm works in O(n log n).
 Finding the median, such as by the median of medians selection algorithm is however an O(n) operation on unsorted lists and therefore exacts significant overhead with sorting.
 In practice choosing a random pivot almost certainly yields O(n log n) performance.

 If a guarantee of O(n log n) performance is important, there is a simple modification to achieve that.
 The idea, due to Musser, is to set a limit on the maximum depth of recursion.
 If that limit is exceeded, then sorting is continued using the heapsort algorithm.
 Musser proposed that the limit should be $1 + 2 \lfloor \log_2(n) \rfloor$, which is approximately twice the maximum recursion depth one would expect on average with a randomly ordered array.